h-b/clime/README.md

 In case you have several message types, just put them as a comma-separated list as the template arguments of `clime::message_manager` (internally, it is using template [parameter packs](https://en.cppreference.com/w/cpp/language/parameter_pack) to create as many message queues as there are message classes).

-Message classses are not bound to specific threads.
+Message classes are not bound to specific threads.
 You may send and receive messages in arbitrary threads (even the same one).
 To send a message in this example, you need to create a message instance and send it:

 ```cpp
 auto msg = std::make_shared<my_message>(42);